facebook/ThreatExchange/python-threatexchange/threatexchange/extensions/vpdq/README.md

     index_matched_percent = (len(index_matched[query_video_id])* 100/ len(video_id_to_vpdq[query_video_id])
 ```

 However, this only works for two unique comparison videos, because FAISS will replace the same existing pdqHash.
 For example, if c1 and c2 sahre a same frame hash SF.
-When adding to the index in order c1-c2, the search for SF will return the second SF's idx(c2's hash) and we will lose the match result in c1.
-Thus, a preprocess is required in addition and frame hashes are added into the idx_to_vpdq_and_video_id separately with its video_id:
+When adding to the index in order c1-c2, c2's SF will replace c1's SF.
+Then, the search for SF will only return the second SF's idx(c2's hash) and we will lose the match result in c1.
+Thus, a preprocess is required before adding and frame hashes are added into the idx_to_vpdq_and_video_id separately with its video_id:
 ```
 unique_vpdq_to_idx = Dict() (vpdq, int)
 unique_frames = set()